sophialyj/system-design-primer/README.md

 To ensure high throughput, web servers can keep a large number of TCP connections open, resulting in high memory usage.
 It can be expensive to have a large number of open connections between web server threads and say, a [memcached](https://memcached.org/) server.
 [Connection pooling](https://en.wikipedia.org/wiki/Connection_pool) can help in addition to switching to UDP where applicable.

 TCP is useful for applications that require high reliability but are less time critical.
 Some examples include web servers, database info, SMTP, FTP, email, and SSH.
+SFTP(encrypted)

  It’s also a stream protocol, so TCP automatically splits your data into packets and sends them over the network for you.